MakeSchool-Tutorials/Core-Data-Tutorial/P03-Building-the-CoreData-Stack/content.md

 }
 ```

-_This is the class through which your app will create and manage all CoreData components._
+_This is the class through which our app will create and manage all CoreData components._

 # Implementing NSPersistentContainer